schale01/arch-from-scratch/README.md

 We need to rebuild the initramfs file for changes we have done above.
 Run the following commands:
 ```
-# nupdate-initramfs -u -k all
+# update-initramfs -u -k all
 # update-grub
 # grub-install --target=x86_64-efi --efi-directory=/boot/efi /dev/nvme0n1
 //Alt